 To explore opportunities to invest in U.S. farmland on AcreTrader, please see our current listings here.

 Note: The information above is not intended as investment advice.
 Data in the charts above is through year-end 2017 is sourced from Bloomberg and NCREIF, with additional calculations and analysis performed by AcreTrader.
 Past performance is no guarantee of future results.
-For additional risk disclosures regarding farmland investing and the risks of investing on AcreTrader, please see individual farm offering pages as well as our Terms and Disclosures.
+For additional risk disclosures regarding farmland investing and the risks of investing on AcreTrader, please see individual farm offering pages as well as our terms and conditions.